mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/positive-outcome-inside.md

-##To get clarification about your entitlements
+##Check what your visa entitles you to

-If you want clarification on your Visa entitlements you can contact UKVI on phone or email.
+You can check what your visa entitles you to by contacting UKVI on phone or email.

 Emails can take up to 2 days to get a response.